 "Restoring energetic boundaries and innate defensive and protective strategies that have been thwarted and immobilized."

-Embodiment practices, creative and reflective process, dialogue, and live demonstrations will be the vehicle for such exploration as we deepen connection to the sentient and archetypal worlds and embodied wisdoms.
+Embodiment practices, reflective process, dialogue, and live demonstrations will be the vehicle for such exploration as we deepen connection to the sentient and archetypal worlds and embodied wisdoms and use creative process to narrate our journey.
 We will discuss the theory and practice of embodied, attachment-oriented, relational psychotherapy to deepen our personal understanding and experience of embodying the heart in clinical practice.

 This intensive is non-residential and geared towards therapist’s process and reflection rather than a clinical training.
 There will be discussion of clinical practice and exploration of demonstrations as they apply to clinical practice during the intensive.
 This intensive is open to therapists with a graduate degree(s) in a mental health discipline.